bjasspa/jasspa/microemacs/contribs/cheatsheet.md

 where HOOK is the filehook for which the should be used like  "python", "r" or "md" (Markdown).

+## Macros and Macro Recording

+MicroEmacs  can be  extended  using  self  written  or  recorded  macros.
+For beginners  it might be easier to record key  sequences  and replay them later.
+The steps to do this are as follows:

+Press  the keys  `C-x (` and then do your  editing  steps,  you then  stop the recording  with `C-x )`.
+Thereafter you can re-execute the last recorded macro with `C-x e`.
+You can as well save the executed macro with a name then with the `save-kbd-macro` command.

 <div style="page-break-after: always"> </div>